picoCTF/start-problem-dev/example-problems/sanity-static-flag/README.md

 that just copies in `flag.txt` and makes it a downloadable artifact for cmgr and sets the flag for the challenge appropriately.

-The following walkthough has 3 parts:
+The following walkthrough has 3 parts:

 1. File listing.
 We will go over every file in the challenge directory.